-- Complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov by March 2 prior to the academic year of anticipated entrance. - All California residents who also wish to apply for a Cal Grant A must submit a GPA verification form by March 2, and for Cal Grant T by June 1, prior to the academic year of anticipated entrance.
+- Complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov prior to the academic year of anticipated entrance. - All California residents who receive a Cal Grant must submit a GPA verification form prior to the academic year of anticipated entrance.